 As a senior, Barson was named to the 2008 Parade All-American team.
 The defender was two-time NSCAA Youth All-American and 2008 all-state second team honoree for Div.
 I at Olentangy High School.

-Barson was signed as a Homegrown Player on January 10, 2013
+Barson was signed by Columbus as a Homegrown Player on January 10, 2013.

 Barson is the son of William and Darlene Barson.
 During his time off the field, Barson enjoys being outdoors, cooking healthy meals and exercising.
 His favorite movies include “Happy Gilmore,” “Heavyweights,” “Remember the Titans” and “Zoolander.”
 If Barson is listening to music, there’s a good chance that he’s listening to his favorite bands: Bruno Mars, Bastille, The Script and Mumford and Sons.
 The Columbus native’s favorite place he’s traveled to is Japan, and would like to travel to another coastal country, Greece.
 The 22-year old has traveled heavily during his life as he’s played soccer on every continent except Africa and Antarctica.
 Barson is a supporter of La Liga’s FC Barcelona, as well as Ohio State University athletics, and his favorite soccer player is FC Barcelona defender Carles Puyol.
 His favorite soccer memory is winning the 2010 NCAA National Championship at the University of Akron.